Struct TxSender

 Source

-pub async fn send_rbf_tx( &self, try_to_send_id: u32, tx: Transaction, tx_metadata: Option<TxMetadata>, fee_rate: FeeRate, rbf_signing_info: Option<RbfSigningInfo>, ) -> Result<()>
+pub async fn send_rbf_tx( &self, try_to_send_id: u32, tx: Transaction, tx_metadata: Option<TxMetadata>, fee_rate: FeeRateKvb, rbf_signing_info: Option<RbfSigningInfo>, current_tip_height: u32, needs_wtxid_grind: bool, ) -> Result<()>

 Sends or bumps a transaction using the Replace-By-Fee (RBF) strategy.